 The British Library is the national published archive and a repository of world memory.
 It provides access to its collection in support of scholarship, research and innovation and operates at the hub of the nation's library network.

-Admission to the Reading Rooms is by reader's pass, normally available from the Reader Admissions Office.
+Admission to the Reading Rooms is by reader's pass only.

 SCONUL Access provides a borrowing service for staff and postgraduate students and a reference service for full-time undergraduate students at higher education libraries throughout the UK and Ireland.
 Information about the scheme is available on the SCONUL Access website.